 You wont want to miss it with every age group covered.

-For the young children we have various attractions as well as a bouncy castle.
+For the young children we have various attractions such as face painting, magic show as well as a bouncy castle.

 Children’s Shemozzle for ages 9 – 13 years old, has capacity for 200 competitors and entries sell out well in advance every year.
 Compete for your school as well in a team for the Interschool Challenge.
 Prizes for first, second and third over the line.